lucywyman/slides/source/source/qaelk.rst

 * Polish what we have
 * Find the edges of what is possible with our current stack
 * Make our data more accurate
-* integrate with existing tools at puppet that identify transient errors
+* Integrate with existing tools at puppet that identify transient errors

 Resources
 ---------

 * `The ELK Stack`_ - The everything you need to know guide
+* TODO What else should go here?

 .. _The ELK Stack: https://logz.io/learn/complete-guide-elk-stack/